cvallance/mongo-k8s-sidecar/README.md

   Required: NO
   Default: 15
   This is how many seconds a replica set member has to get healthy before automatically being removed from the replica set.
+- MONGO_LISTEN_PORT
+  Required: NO
+  Default: 27017
+  This is the port that mongod will listen on.

 ### SSL

 #### Options
 - MONGO_SSL_ENABLED
   Required: NO (Required to enable SSL)
+  Default: false
   This should be true or false
 - MONGO_SSL_ALLOW_INVALID_CERTIFICATES
   Required: NO
+  Default: true
   This should be true or false and should be set to true if you want to use self signed certificates
 - MONGO_SSL_ALLOW_INVALID_HOSTNAMES
   Required: NO
+  Default: true
   This should be true or false and should be set to true if your certificates FQDN's do not match the host name set in your replset

 #### MongoDB Command